-More like energy bites than actual cookies, this vegan and gluten-free snack is the perfect thing to grab before a workout or for on-the-go breakfasts.
-Made with dates, almond butter, unsweetened shredded coconut, dark chocolate, sea salt, and vanilla, they’re a great way to celebrate Samoas without fear of sugar overload.
-For a full meal, pair the cookies with a banana or latté.
+More like energy bites than actual cookies, this vegan and gluten-free snack is a great way to celebrate Samoas without fear of sugar overload.
+They're made with dates, almond butter, unsweetened shredded coconut, dark chocolate, sea salt, and vanilla, and pair amazingly well with a banana or latté.

-It can be tough to find Paleo desserts that taste as good as the originals, but this recipe does just that.
-Made with gluten-free flour, grass-fed butter (or a vegan substitute), egg, Himalayan sea salt, and maple syrup, these cookies will make you consider going full-on caveman (if you haven’t already).
-For an extra-decadent treat, pile dairy-free ice cream in between two of the chocolate crisps.
+These Paleo Thin Mints (made with gluten-free flour, grass-fed butter, egg, Himalayan sea salt, and maple syrup) will definitely make you consider going full-on caveman if you haven’t already.
+Pro tip: Pile dairy-free ice cream between two of the chocolate crisps for an extra treat.

-There’s nothing thin about this delicious smoothie.
-The combination of Greek yogurt, spinach, and almond milk actually make it pretty darn thick, and dark chocolate chips, fresh mint, and maple syrup make it taste like a cookie milkshake—but won’t leave you overly full or bouncing off the walls with a sugar high.
-To make it even creamier, add a quarter of an avocado or vanilla protein powder.
+Really, there’s nothing thin about this smoothie—the combination of Greek yogurt, spinach, and almond milk actually makes it pretty darn thick.
+It won’t leave you overly full or bouncing off the walls with a sugar high, and you can make it even creamier by adding a quarter of an avocado or vanilla protein powder.

-This vegan dessert proves that you don't need milk and butter to make a delicious sweet treat.
+This vegan dessert proves you don't need milk and butter to make a delicious sweet treat.
 What these cookies lack in butter and dairy, they make up for in serious flavor (and health benefits).
-We like making half a batch with dark chocolate and the other with milk chocolate topping—that way even the vegan naysayers are pleased.
+Plus, they're no-bake—which means you can eat them that much sooner.